 How to Sleep with Back Pain

 Stomach Sleepers

-Sleeping on the stomach is generally not recommended for those with back pain as it can strain the neck and spine.
-However, placing a thin pillow under the hips can help maintain proper spinal alignment if you prefer this position.
+Sleeping on the stomach is generally not recommended for those with back pain, as it can strain the neck and spine.
+However, if you’re someone who cannot fall asleep unless you’re on your stomach, placing a thin pillow under the hips can help you maintain the proper spinal alignment.

+How to Sleep with Back Pain